Free Malaysia Today: 2013 general election

-Malaysia' 2013 general election ("GE13"), held on 5 May 2013, was a pivotal event for Malaysia's online media, including Free Malaysia Today -- serving to bring Malaysia's online media into a mainstream role in Malaysia's media community.
+Malaysia' 2013 general election ("GE13"), held on 5 May 2013, was a pivotal event for Malaysia's online media, including Free Malaysia Today—serving to bring Malaysia's online media into a mainstream role in Malaysia's media community.

 During the official two-week campaign, Malaysia's three largest, most-influential, online-only news websites -- Malaysiakini, The Malaysian Insider and Free Malaysia Today -- experienced millions of page views per day.

-Online media editors asserted they were serving as independent, journalistic "watchdogs" over the government, unlike Malaysia's heavily-regulated traditional mainstream media, most of which had ties to the ruling Barisan Nasional ("BN") party.
+Online media editors asserted they were serving as independent, journalistic "watchdogs" over the government, unlike Malaysia's heavily regulated traditional mainstream media, most of which had ties to the ruling Barisan Nasional ("BN") coalition.

 2018 general election

 Like many other current affairs sites, FMT also witnessed a huge jump in readership in the run-up to the 14th general election as well as in the aftermath, jumping 18 positions to be ranked the 26th most accessed website across all categories in Malaysia.

 Throughout the election campaign in April and May, its dedicated microsite was a popular medium for breaking news stories, with correspondents placed nationwide reporting on activities by all political parties.